ABMSaleheen/slam_rover/README.md

 # ReadMe
-> This a project where I built a simple four wheel differential drive robot with the objective doing SLAM experiments.
+> This is a project where I built a simple four-wheel differential drive robot intending to do SLAM experiments.

 ## To run the project ------